top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

 The process of making courageous decisions, ones that we feel are best for us or best under the circumstances, is not often easy.
 It may take an immense amount of weighing and soul searching to reach a conclusion.
+If you've ever suffered narcissistic abuse and tried to recover from it, you have no doubt experienced this.

 Feeling misunderstood we naturally begin defending our position only to find that the more we try to redeem ourselves or prove our point, the worse the situation seems to get.
 Our frustration is then misconstrued and we are accused of being hostile, unresolved, vindictive, cruel, or crazy.
-Without acknowledgment of the intense process we must have undertaken before courageously making such a difficult choice, we are accused of making a rash or hurtful decision that must be rectified.
+Without the acknowledgment of the intense process we must have undertaken before courageously making such a difficult choice, we are accused of making a rash or hurtful decision that must be rectified.

 Though it feels personal it is not.
 Those who critique others this way often feel incomplete themselves, regretful about their past, or unresolved about their personal choices.
 They may not be courageous enough to soul search or face their own fears, as we have.
 Judging others is how they deflect their own pain or put off making difficult decisions.